learn-co-curriculum/dsc-building-a-cnn-from-scratch/README.md

 ```

     Found 425 images belonging to 2 classes.
-    20/20 [==============================] - 2s 86ms/step - loss: 0.4640 - acc: 0.7650
+    20/20 [==============================] - 0s 17ms/step - loss: 0.4889 - acc: 0.7600
-    test acc: 0.7649999856948853
+    test acc: 0.7599999904632568

 ## Summary

-Well done!
+Well done.
 In this lab, you practice building your own CNN for image recognition which drastically outperformed our previous attempts using a standard deep learning model alone.
 In the upcoming sections, we'll continue to investigate further techniques associated with CNNs including visualizing the representations they learn and techniques to further bolster their performance when we have limited training data such as here.